syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-mac.md

 <!-- markdownlint-disable MD024 -->

-# Getting started - Syncfusion Blazor Server Side App in VS for Mac
+# Getting started with Blazor Server Side App in VS for Mac

 This article provides a step-by-step introduction to configure Syncfusion Blazor setup, and also to build and run a simple Blazor Server Side application using [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).